-- See through the camera lens. - Decide what you do/do not want in the frame. - Look for obstacles like telephone poles out of people's heads and cut-off body parts. - Avoid ugly backgrounds and objects that are in the way. - When composing, leave space around the edges for more cropping opportunities.
+- Decide what you do/do not want in the frame. - Look for obstacles like telephone poles coming out of people's heads and cut-off body parts. - Avoid ugly backgrounds and objects that are in the way. - When composing, leave space around the edges for more cropping opportunities.